 Editor's Pick

-Women don't want equal money, we want equal respect: RCB captain Smriti Mandhana
+What we definitely want is equal respect: RCB captain Smriti Mandhana

 "Sometimes people mis conceptualize thinking that we as women want equal stuff," Smriti Mandhana said.